National University of Mongolia: Socialist period

-In 1943 the Faculty of Zootechnics was formed.
+In 1943, the Faculty of Zootechnics was established at the National University of Mongolia.

-In 1946 the first graduation ceremony was held for 35 graduates.
+The university held its first graduation ceremony in 1946, celebrating the achievements of 35 graduates.

-In 1947 the Faculty of Social Sciences was formed, comprising departments of history and economics.
-In 1949, the faculties of Veterinary Sciences and Zootechnics merged to form the Faculty of Agriculture.
-Shortly thereafter in 1951, the Faculties of Chemistry and Biology were formed, while in the same year the Faculty of Pedagogy was spun off into a separate Pedagogical Institute (now the Mongolian State University of Education).
-Foreign language programs started in 1956, while programs for performing arts were started in 1957.
+Throughout the 1940s and 1950s, several faculties were formed to expand the academic offerings of the university.
+In 1947, the Faculty of Social Sciences was established, encompassing departments of history and economics.
+In 1949, the faculties of Veterinary Sciences and Zootechnics merged to create the Faculty of Agriculture.
+Additionally, the Faculties of Chemistry and Biology were established in 1951.
+That same year, the Faculty of Pedagogy became a separate Pedagogical Institute, now known as the Mongolian State University of Education.
+The university also introduced foreign language programs in 1956 and programs for performing arts in 1957.

-In 1958, the Faculty of Agriculture was spun off into a separate Agricultural Institute (now the Mongolian State University of Agriculture).
+As the university continued to grow, the Faculty of Agriculture became an independent institution called the Mongolian State University of Agriculture in 1958.

-Legal studies commenced in 1960, while programs in Geology in Mechanical Engineering were introduced in 1961.
-The same year, the Faculty of Medicine was made into a separate Medical Institute (now the Mongolian National University of Medical Sciences).
+In the 1960s, the university expanded its academic disciplines further.
+Legal studies were introduced in 1960, followed by programs in Geology and Mechanical Engineering in 1961.
+The Faculty of Medicine also became a separate entity now known as the Mongolian National University of Medical Sciences in the same year.

-In 1962, programs in Meteorology, Construction, and Energy Engineering started.

-The Nuclear Research Center was established in 1965, with cooperation of the Joint Institute for Nuclear Research in Dubna, USSR.
+The university added programs in Meteorology, Construction, and Energy Engineering in 1962.
+Additionally, the Nuclear Research Center was established in 1965, in collaboration with the Joint Institute for Nuclear Research in Dubna, USSR.

-In 1969, the Polytechnical Institute was established under the NUM, comprising faculties of Civil Engineering, Power Engineering, Geology and Mining, Mechanical Engineering, and Engineering Economics.
-This institute was eventually formed into its own separate university in 1982, the Mongolian University of Science and Technology.
+In 1969, the Polytechnical Institute was established as part of the National University of Mongolia, incorporating faculties of Civil Engineering, Power Engineering, Geology and Mining, Mechanical Engineering, and Engineering Economics.
+Eventually, this institute evolved into a separate institution in 1982, known as the Mongolian University of Science and Technology.

-The Russian language institute was established in 1979, with this separating into an institute in 1982, eventually forming into the current University of the Humanities.
+In 1979, the Russian language institute was founded at the university, and later in 1982, it became a separate institute, eventually transforming into the present-day University of the Humanities.

 Modern era

-The university played a crucial role in the Mongolian Revolution of 1990, playing host to various secret groups discussing democracy.
+The National University of Mongolia played a significant role in the Mongolian Revolution of 1990, serving as a gathering place for various secret groups advocating for democracy.

 In 1994, 13 students were awarded master's degrees.
-In 1997, the department of postgraduate affairs was established with the purpose of increasing the number of postgraduate students.
+Recognizing the importance of advanced studies, the Department of Postgraduate Affairs was established in 1997 to facilitate the growth of postgraduate programs.

-The Mathematical Institute was merged into the NUM in 1997.
+In 1997, the Mathematical Institute was merged into the National University of Mongolia, enriching the university's academic offerings.

-A governing board was established in 1999.
+To ensure effective governance, a governing board was established in 1999, providing strategic direction and oversight for the university's operations.

-In 2004, the Khovd branch was spun off into an independent university, Khovd University.
+In 2004, the Khovd branch of the National University of Mongolia became an independent institution known as Khovd University, allowing for more focused academic development in the region.